dsand/dsand.github.io/README.md

 # dsand.github.io
-Web side for David Sand and has research group.
+Web site for David Sand and has research group.